PhilBoileau/cvCovEst/paper/paper.md

 data-generating distribution.
 In high-dimensional regimes, however, its performance is unsatisfactory: The sample covariance matrix is highly variable, and produces estimates with diverging condition numbers and over-dispersed eigenvalues.
-These issues amplify estimation error in resulting estimates.
+These issues amplify estimation error in the resulting estimates, as well as in downstream analyses that rely upon them.

 As high-dimensional data have become widespread, researchers have derived many novel covariance matrix estimators to remediate the sample covariance matrix's deficiencies.
 These estimators come in many flavours, though most are constructed by regularizing the sample covariance matrix.
+Comprehensive reviews of these estimators are provided by @fan2016 and @pourahmadi2013.

 This variety brings with it many challenges.
 Identifying an "optimal" estimator from among a collection of candidates can prove a daunting task, one whose